From wooden ducks to beautiful outfits, Korean wedding traditions are full of fun surprises.

 Now, toned-down traditional ceremonies are making a comeback.
-You can expect the ceremony to last 30 minutes to an hour while the reception can last a few hours.
+You can expect the ceremony to last 30 minutes to an hour with the reception lasting a few hours.

 Who chooses to have a Korean traditional wedding?

 Koreans don’t often choose traditional wedding ceremonies, as they’re considered somewhat gauche.
 They prefer modern Korean ceremonies held at wedding halls.
-As a result, traditional ceremonies are cheaper than those held at modern venues.
+As a result, traditional ceremonies are cheaper than those held at modern venues, hooray!